Sagoia/GLOVE/README.md

 To get and build the above projects:

 ```
-python update_external_sources.py
+python3.x update_external_sources.py
 ```

-**ATTENTION: Python 3 is supported only, so you need to install python 3.* version**
+**ATTENTION: Python 3 is supported only, so you need to install python 3.x version**

-Linux Users can also use the equivalent bash shell script, as follows
+Linux and macOS Users can also use the equivalent bash shell script, as follows

 ```
 ./update_external_sources.sh